sfranzen/ismcsolver/docs/solvers.md

 ```cpp
 unsigned int numThreads() const;
 ```
-Returns the number of threads used for execution of the algorithm, which is 1 for the `Sequential` policy and equal to `std::thread::hardware_concurrency()` for `RootParallel`.
+Returns the number of threads used for execution of the algorithm, which is 1 for the `Sequential` policy and equal to `std::thread::hardware_concurrency()` for `RootParallel` and `TreeParallel`.

 ---
 ```cpp